Topeka Man Sentenced On Federal Firearm Charge

-TOPEKA, KAN. - A Topeka man has been sentenced to federal prison on a firearm charge, U.S. Attorney Barry Grissom said.
+TOPEKA, KAN. - A Topeka man was sentenced Monday to five years in federal prison on a firearms charge, U.S. Attorney Barry Grissom said.